domiyanyue/my_notes/SYCLTutorials/SYCL_introduction.md

 3. SYCL is a single source (no separation of device and host) programming model.
 4. SYCL extends the programming model that allows developers to express at a high level of abstraction.

+## Basic Structure of A Heterogeous Application
+Before jumping into SYCL code, we need to understand the basic structure of a heteregeous application.

 ## What Does SYCL Look Like?
 I will lead you through a simple SYCL code sample performing vector add.
 This will give you an idea of the structure of a SYCL application.
 Please don't pay too much attention to details but focus on the higher level concepts.
 Here is the code: